redhat-cip/software-factory/docs/submitpatches.rst

   - Verified
       Any rating in this means that the patch has been verified by compiling and running the test cases.
+This rate is given by a specific user called **Jenkins**.
+This rate is done automatically if automatic tests are configured for the related project.

   - Code-Review
       As the name implies, it contains the approvals for code review.
 Only